 - Northern Light offers private charter, wildlife cruises, bird-watching and whale-watching cruises, dive charter, island cruising and research and survey services.
 2 boats based in Oban.
 Tel: 01680 814260.

 - New Horizon Sailing - sailing holidays onboard an 'Oyster' yacht around the west coast, including the Inner and Outer Hebrides.
 Holidays start from Tobermory.

 - From Croig near Dervaig, you can take a full day cruise or whale watching trip (8 hours approx.).
 Contact Inter-Island Cruises (Tel/Fax: 01688 400264).

 - Calgary Beach Sailing Club - dinghy hire and tuition (May-October) at Calgary beach.
 Skills workshops also available.
 Skippered cruises and day trips for 2 people from Tobermory can be booked onboard Ocean Minx, a 36-ft traditional wooden sailing vessel.
 Tel: 0777 6130224 / 01688 400 465.

-- Ardnamurchan Charters offers a Tuesday trip from Laga Bay (Ardnamurchan) to Tobermory (Mull) including a 2-hour cruise on Loch Sunart.
-Spaces are limited so please book a day in advance.
-Trips to the Treshnish Isles also available.
+- Ardnamurchan Charters offers wildlife boat trips from Laga Bay (Ardnamurchan) to Tobermory (Mull) and also trips to view the sea eagle nest at Bloody Bay (Mull).
+Spaces are limited so please book in advance.
 Tel: 01972 500208.